GrinninBarrett/grinninbarrett/README.md

 </p>

 ---

 ---

 <br>

 🔭 I’m working toward a career in web development

-🌱 I’m currently growing my skills in React, GraphQL, and the MERN stack
+🌱 I’m currently growing my skills in Next.js, GraphQL, and the MERN stack

 🤝 I’m looking to collaborate on more open source projects in the near future